Words by Katie Hagan

 Seven years ago, Nicole Vivien Watson director of Surface Area Dance Theatre experienced the traumatic process of losing a parent.
 When consumed by loss, however deep the wound might be, it can be comforting for us to rest in the knowledge that this person will endure in some other place or time aside from our memory.
 For Nicole it was the personal and artistic development that came with her MA in Japanese Studies at SOAS where she was able to be, albeit in a different space, with her mum.

 Northern School graduate Nicole holds Japanese culture dear to her, falling for it when tutor John Ashford put her on the path to Yokohama in 2007 after she expressed a love for poetry and philosophy.
-During our phone call – on International Dance Day uncannily enough – Nicole tells me that years later in 2016, her adoration collided with her creative practice in the form of a dance project with co-producer Adam Denton and Vangeline, artistic director of New York Butoh Institute.
+During our phone conversation (a warmer alternative to the wilderness of Zoom, Nicole and I concur), Nicole tells me that years later in 2016, her adoration collided with her creative practice in the form of a dance project with co-producer Adam Denton and Vangeline, artistic director of New York Butoh Institute.

 And so, Project Godie was born, a multi-disciplinary interpretation of this hidden history.
 The project’s moniker is a nod to a child named Godie who, according to Nicole’s research, died in 1873 and was the first Japanese national to be monumented in the UK.
 He was the son of two Japanese acrobats who were part of a troupe of entertainers that toured the north-east in the 19th Century.
 It was through dance that Nicole and her collaborators were able to reclaim these historical unknowns and pay homage to the people who lived lives that have been forgotten as time unfolds.